Birsa Munda: Formative period (1886–1894)

-New religion
+Revival of tribal religion

-Birsa is credited for reviving the traditional tribal culture which was mostly negatively affected by Christian missionary works.
+Birsa is credited for reviving the traditional tribal culture which was mostly negatively affected by British Christian missionary works.
 Many tribals under his sect had already converted to Christianity.
 He opposed and criticised the Church and its practices such as levying of taxes and religious conversions.
+In 1895, Birsa is said to have seen a vision of a supreme God.
 He himself became a preacher and a representative of their traditional tribal religion, and soon, he built up a reputation of a healer, a miracle-worker, and a preacher.
 The Mundas, Oraons, and Kharias flocked to Chalkad to see him and to be cured of their ailments.
 Both the Oraon and Munda population up to Barwari and Chechari became convinced Birsaities.
 Contemporary and later folk songs commemorate the tremendous impact of Birsa on his people, their joy, and expectations at his advent.
 The name of Dharti Aaba was on everybody's lips.

 Birsa Munda started to advise tribal people to pursue their original traditional tribal religious system.
 Impressed by his teachings, he became a saintly figure to the tribal people and they sought his blessings.